 Your Biological Age

-We can all agree that your biological existence began long before you were born.
-Though we still debate the exact moment that life begins, let’s say, for the sake of this particular argument, it’s the moment your heart began to beat.
+We can all agree that our biological existence began long before we were born.
+Though we still debate the exact moment that life begins, let’s say, for the sake of this particular argument, it’s the moment the heart begins to beat in the womb.
 That adds eight months to your biological age.

 So the winning sperm that created you adds another 2.5 months to your current age, during which time, half of you existed primarily inside your father’s testicles.
 Don’t expect me to draw anything for that.